-Ms. Hyans has written extensively on state and local tax issues, authoring numerous articles in State Tax Notes, State & Local Taxes Weekly, the firm's newsletter, State & Local Tax Insights, and the New York Law Journal, as well as many other publications, and co-authoring a chapter in Transfer Pricing Handbook.
+Ms. Hyans has written extensively on state and local tax issues, authoring numerous articles in many publications, including State Tax Notes, State & Local Taxes Weekly, and the New York Law Journal.
 She is the co-editor of New York Tax Insights, the firm’s monthly publication covering developments in New York State and New York City tax issues.
 She is a frequent speaker on state and local tax issues, and has appeared before such groups as the Tax Executives Institute, the Council on State Taxation, the Institute for Professionals in Taxation, the Georgetown Advanced State and Local Tax Institute, and the New York State Bar Association.
-Ms. Hyans has served as a member of the Executive Committee of the Tax Section of the New York State Bar Association and as co-chair of the Association's Subcommittee on New York State Sales & Miscellaneous Taxes.
+Ms. Hyans has served as a member of the Executive Committee of the Tax Section of the New York State Bar Association and as co-chair of the Association’s Subcommittee on New York State Sales & Miscellaneous Taxes.
 In addition, she is a member of the Advisory Board of the Hartman State and Local Tax Forum at Vanderbilt University Law School, the Advisory Board of the NYU Institute on State and Local Tax, and the Bloomberg BNA State Tax Advisory Board.

 While earning her degree at New York University Law School, Ms. Hyans was elected to the Order of the Coif and was a staff member of the New York University Law Review.
 She earned her undergraduate degree, Phi Beta Kappa, from Brooklyn College of the City of New York.